 This analysis does not constitute the giving of legal advice.
-Italic portions represent actual wording of Oklahoma statutes.
+Italic portions represent the actual wording of Oklahoma statutes.
 Notes in brackets represent HSOK comments.
-All other portions reprinted with the permission of the Home School Legal Defense Association.
+All other portions were reprinted with the permission of the Home School Legal Defense Association.

 Oklahoma Constitution, Article 13, Section 4